51mans0n/GoLang/Project/README.md

 ## Errors
 The API uses conventional HTTP response codes to indicate success or failure of an API request.
 In general:
 - 200 OK - Everything worked as expected.
+- 201 Created - The resource was successfully created.
+- 204 No Content - The request was successful but there is no content to send in the response.
 - 400 Bad Request - The request was unacceptable.
 - 401 Unauthorized - The request lacks valid authentication credentials.
+- 403 Forbidden - The client does not have access rights to the content.
+- 404 Not Found - The requested resource does not exist.
+- 409 Conflict - The request could not be completed due to a conflict with the current state of the resource.
+- 422 Unprocessable Entity - The request was well-formed but was unable to be followed due to semantic errors.
 - 500 Internal Server Error - Something went wrong on our end.
+- 503 Service Unavailable - The server is not ready to handle the request, often due to temporary overloading or maintenance.